Jim McAlister

-James Duncan McAlister (born 2 November 1985 in Rothesay) is a retired Scottish footballer, who is most known for being club captain for Greenock Morton, making 361 appearances for the club.
+James Duncan McAlister (born 2 November 1985) is a Scottish retired footballer, who is most known for being club captain for Greenock Morton, making 361 appearances for the club.

 Although predominantly right-footed, McAlister played on the left side of midfield in an eight-year first spell at Morton and was transformed into a right wing-back while at Hamilton Academical.
 At Dundee, he established himself as a central midfielder.
 After a three-year spell in English football with Blackpool, McAlister returned to Morton in 2018 and retired midway through the 2020–21 season.

 Playing career

 Greenock Morton

 McAlister was raised on the Isle of Bute and attended Rothesay Primary School and Rothesay Academy.
 He made his Greenock Morton debut as a substitute against Peterhead at Cappielow Park on 28 December 2002 at 17 years old.
 His first start was made a few months later on 15 February 2003 away at Elgin City as an attacker.

 Over the next couple of seasons, McAlister flirted with Morton's first team while playing regularly for the reserve side.
 The manager John McCormack introduced McAlister to the first team as a result of his performances in the reserves.
 By season 2004–05 McAlister had forced his way into Morton's first team, and such were his performances that he went on to start in every league match that season, barring one in which he appeared as a substitute.
 As a result, he was offered a new three-year contract which he signed in July 2005.

 Some of his performances led to comparisons with Barcelona player Ronaldinho and resulted in a number of fans giving him the tongue-in-cheek nickname 'Jimaldinho'.

 McAlister started 107 consecutive league matches for Morton (including the two playoff games against Peterhead in 2006), with the last game he missed being a meaningless game against Forfar Athletic at the end of the 2005–2006 season.
 However, this run came to an end as he missed a game on 2 May 2009 due to suspension for accumulating five yellow cards.

 On 21 July 2009, after a friendly loss to Romania's champions Unirea Urziceni, McAlister was approached by head coach Dan Petrescu to join Unirea, also offering him the chance to play in the UEFA Champions League.
 McAlister went on trial to Football League Championship side Watford in August 2009.
 Watford manager Malky Mackay told the club that they intended to keep an eye on McAlister over the weeks following the trial.
 He also attracted interest from Morton's rivals St Mirren, as claimed by the Greenock Telegraph towards the end of the January 2010 transfer window.

 In April 2010, McAlister broke his foot in a 3–3 draw with Queen of the South.